sourcegraph/cody/TESTING.md

     - Validator should block accepting incomplete or invalid URL.
     - Add the `sourcegraph/sourcegraph` repo by hitting Add button.
 4. Open new chat and ask question about squirrel - assistant should describe you an HTTP server, **NOT** animal.
-5. Set current context as default and open new chat.
-It should use/display default context configuration.
-6. Disable `sourcegraph/sourcegraph` remote repo context.
+5. Open new chat and disable `sourcegraph/sourcegraph` remote repo context.
 7. Ask question about squirrel.
 It should again describe you an animal or have no context.
-8. Save current context as default.
-Close the IDE.
+8. Close the IDE.
 Reopen the IDE.
     - Go to Chat History tab and open previous chats one by one.
 Check if both history and context settings are properly preserved.
-    - Open new chat and check if `sourcegraph/sourcegraph` is disabled.
-It should be, as we previously set that as a default.
-Enable it again and set as default.
-    - Open new chat and check if `sourcegraph/sourcegraph` is enabled, it should be.
+    - Open new chat and check if it properly inherits all setting from previously opened historical chat
-    - Remove `sourcegraph/sourcegraph` repo by selecting it, and then clicking [-] button.
+    - If `sourcegraph/sourcegraph` repo was previously added please remove it by selecting it, and then clicking [-] button.
     - Ask question about squirrel.
 It should again describe you an animal or have no context.

 ## Code Search